7 Best Left Handed Bass Guitars 2022 (For All Budgets!)

 Best Beginner Left Handed Jazz Bass

-The Squier Classic Vibe 70s Left Handed Jazz Bass offers a slightly different flavor to the ’60s precision bass above for the exact same money.
-Modeled after a 1970s-era Fender Jazz Bass, it offers a comfortable offset body design and is an incredibly versatile instrument with a huge range of punchy tones available.
+The Squier Classic Vibe 70s Left Handed Jazz Bass is modeled after a 1970s-era Fender Jazz Bass.
+It offers a comfortable offset body design and is an incredibly versatile instrument with a huge range of punchy tones available.

-Like the P bass, it features a lightweight poplar body and maple neck, but adds a 20 fret maple fingerboard to help brighten up the tone.
+It features a lightweight poplar body and maple neck, and adds a 20 fret maple fingerboard to help brighten up the tone.
 The chunky block fretboard inlays mesh well with the gloss black body for an overall classy look.

 The neck is a slim, beginner-friendly profile that tapers down to just 1.5 inches wide at the nut.
 It is ideal for unleashing fast and technical basslines and is also perfect for players with smaller hands.